sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/index.md

 ---

-See the following topics for tips on configuring LLM-based prompts in the visual editor:
+See the following topics for tips on configuring LLM-based methods:

 | Method                             | Example use case                                             | Notes                                                        |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |